Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 **Please place your customer specifications in your specific subsection so the designer can start their work**

 ## Back-End Software Design
+**(Comments)**
+1) Needs to be able to take in PWM anolog and output TACH anolog(??
+I do not know if anolog is the right word).
+2) Needs to be able to convert PWM into a dataset for signal proccessing(sampling).
+3) Needs to be able to take PWM dataset and output the appropriate signal with a given set of fan characteristics decided by the user(Will have to most likely look up how TACH is supposed to work in relation to PWM).
+4) Needs to be able to recive data from front-end to use for signal proccessing(User interface data).
 ## Front-End Software Design

 ## Ciruitry